torsten-liermann/systemd-docker/README.md

 # Systemd-docker options
 ## Cgroups
 By default all application cgroups are moved to systemd.
+It's also possible to control individually which cgroups are transfered using a `--cgroups` flags for each cgroup to transfer. **`-cgroups name=systemd` is the strict minimum to have
+`systemd` supervise the container**.
 This implies that the `docker run` flags  `--cpuset` and/or `-m` are incompatible.
-It's also possible to control which cgroups are transfered using individual  `--cgroups` flags for each cgroup to transfer. **`-cgroups name=systemd` is the strict minimum, if it's not specified, `systemd` will lose track of the container**.
-This implies that the `docker run` flags  `--cpuset` and/or `-m` are incompatible.

-`ExecStart=/opt/bin/systemd-docker --cgroups name=systemd --cgroups=cpu run --rm --name %n nginx`
+Example: `ExecStart=systemd-docker ... --cgroups name=systemd --cgroups=cpu ... run ...`

 The above command will use the `name=systemd` and `cpu` cgroups of systemd but then use Docker's cgroups for all the others, like the freezer cgroup.

 ## Logging
 By default the container's stdout/stderr is written to the system journal.
 This may be disabled with `--logs=false`.